 4. Hike the Noland Trail

 Hike the Noland Trail.
-The Noland Trail in Newport News is a 5-mile loop that runs all around Mariners Lake.
-It is a great hike for all skill levels with well-groomed paths and beautiful views of the water!
+The Noland Trail in Newport News is a 5-mile loop that runs around Mariners Lake.
+It is an excellent hike for all skill levels, with well-groomed paths and beautiful water views!

 5. Obstacle Course

 Take on an obstacle course.
 Unleash your inner American Ninja Warrior at one of two public obstacle courses in Norfolk.
-One is located in Lafayette Park and the other is in Plum Point Park (which is located on the Elizabeth River Trail!)
+One is located in Lafayette Park, and the other is in Plum Point Park (on the Elizabeth River Trail!)

 Bonus for the Adventurous!

-Bonus (for the really adventurous): bike the Virginia Capital Trail from Williamsburg to Richmond!
+Bonus (for the adventurous): bike the Virginia Capital Trail from Williamsburg to Richmond!
 The VCT is a 51.2-mile trail that stretches from Williamsburg to Richmond.
-You can bike any section of the trail and camp out at designated campsites along the trail, or take it from one end to the other!
+You can bike any section of the course and camp out at designated campsites along the route, or take it from one end to the other!